bamford/lvm-rsync-backup/README.md

 backup from one disk to another on the same machine (see the other branches).

-These scripts produce a set of folders, each of which (apparently) contain a full copy of the backed-up filesystem at particualar times in the past.
+These scripts produce a set of folders, each of which (apparently) contain a full copy of the backed-up filesystem at particular times in the past.
 In reality, the files are hardlinked, so they only take up the space of the oldest backup plus any changes made since.
 It therefore behaves similarly to OSX Time Machine.